popreldrich0000/dashtoon_assignment_generativeAI/Preprocessing/README.md

 small_cropped_images - after processing some very small dimension images will be here these are to be ignored (inititally this will be empty)

-white_images - images with more than 50% white space will be here
+white_images - images with more than 50% white space will be here ( initially empty)